Chapter 7 Reactis Coverage Metrics

 7.11 Coverage Highlighting

-To aid the user in finding unexercised targets, a thin red bar is drawn just to the right of the line number for any line that contains at least one unexercised coverage target.
+To aid the user in finding uncovered targets, a thin red bar is drawn just to the right of the line number for any line that contains at least one uncovered coverage target.

 7.12 Excluding Coverage Targets